nih-cfde/organization/GitHubUsage.md

 <img src="images/pull-request-ref-in-pr-comment.png" alt="New comment button" width="400"/>

-5. You should now see your new comment in the issue with the comment box at the bottom.
+5. You should now see your new comment in the issue or pull request with the comment box at the bottom.

 <p float="left">
    <img src="images/pull-request-ref-in-pr-hover.png" alt="Reference PR in PR" width="300">